 Other top spots include streets around the Alamo Square District, the Haight-Ashbury, the Castro, Pacific Heights, and the Lower Haight.

 Read on to learn more about visiting the most famous set and where to find others throughout SF.

-Many people interchange the term painted ladies with the set of Victorians along Steiner Street near Alamo Square.
+Many people interchange the term painted ladies with the set of Victorians along Steiner Street near Alamo Square Park.
 However, they have a broader definition.

 The term “painted ladies” refers to any historic house (usually a Victorian or Edwardian house) built in the late 1800s or early 1900s with three or more paint colors.
 You will see historic houses all around San Francisco, but the only true SF Painted Ladies are those with various colors on them.